maiapec/microgrid-with-uncertainty/README.md

 - **Direct MPC**: optimization over a limited time horizon (one week) with error on weather forecasts.
 - **Smooth MPC**: adaptive optimization similar to the Direct MPC, which penalizes deviations from previous actions to improve robustness against forecast errors.

 Different types of error in the weather forecast are tested to analyze how they impact the optimization.
+Weather data was extracted from the NSRDB data base (https://doi.org/10.1016/j.rser.2018.03.003).
 The model uses the Gurobi solver.

 **Acknowledgments:** The initial model was adapted from a passive model for the microgrid developed by Fred Fan (CEE, Stanford University)